subrina1992/amazing-world/README.md

 # amazing-world
-This is a simple web front end after learning Html CSS from iMooc.
+This is a simple web front end after learning Html CSS from iMooc.And I just want to practise using as many lables as possible.Practice makes perfect.